spikebe49/bookledger/QUICK-DEPLOY.md

 2. Check that the `Dockerfile` exists in the root directory
 3. Try refreshing the page and starting over
 4. Make sure you're on the latest Render interface

+### **Build Issues:**

+**If you see Docker authorization errors:**
+- The Dockerfile has been updated to use Alpine Linux and download PocketBase directly
+- This avoids GitHub Container Registry authorization issues
+- If you still see errors, try redeploying the service

+**If you see "403 Forbidden" errors:**
+- This was a known issue with the previous Dockerfile
+- The new Dockerfile downloads PocketBase binary directly from GitHub releases
+- Redeploy your service to use the updated Dockerfile

 ### **Other Issues:**
 - **Deployment Issues:** Check Render logs in the dashboard